Geography A Level

 |Campus||Welsh Bridge Campus|

-|Start date||3 September 2019|
+|Start date||2 September 2024|

 |Course code||GEO-AL (2426)|

-Three exams at the end of the second year of both short and longer answers.
+Three exams at the end of the second year of both short and long answers.
 One exam is based on a resource booklet.
 The individual investigation based on fieldwork is worth 20% of the final mark.